mento-protocol/reserve-site/README.md

 For other crypto assets two data providers are used.
 If one provider fails to respond then the other is used and if both fail a cache of the last successful fetch is used until new data is fetched.
 For BTC thse are [blockchain.com's getAccountByTypeAndCurrency](https://api.blockchain.com/v3/#/payments/getAccountByTypeAndCurrency) and [Coinbase's Data Api spot price](https://developers.coinbase.com/api/v2#exchange-rates).
 For ETH these are [Etherscan.io ETHER Last Price](https://etherscan.io/apis#stats) and [Coinbase's Data Api spot price](https://developers.coinbase.com/api/v2#exchange-rates).
-For CMCO2, coinmarketcap api and ubeswaps subgrap are used for the price.
+For CMCO2, coinmarketcap api and ubeswaps subgraph are used for the price.

 ### Stable Assets Outstanding